Felix-Paetsch/stoff/Docs/docs/StoffLib/sketch/introduction.md

 ```

 Note that some of these methods are added onto the class via prototype magic, and your linter may find this very unwielding.

+To see what these methods actually do, visit the corresponding sections:

+## General Functionality
+A `Sketch` has associated to it points, lines and an abstract `data` object.
+You can directly manipulate the data object (I even encurrage you to do that) and when copying the sketch this data is also copied.
+It can even refer to points or lines and the references will be updated accordingly.
+Visit [here](#) for more on copying and data.

+The method names should be self explaining, but they are also documented on a seperated page for completness.

+## Point Methods
+A `Point` belongs to a fixed sketch and has coordinates associated to it.
+Furthermore it may be the endpoint of some lines.
+To view more on themselves points - e.g. about different display styles - see [here.](#)

+The methods here are about managing points inside a given sketch.

+## Line Methods
+A `Line` also belongs to a fixed sketch with endpoints also required to be inside that sketch.
+You should check out the [documentation on lines](#) if you haven't done so already to learn how they work and how to deal with them.

+The methods here are again about managing them inside the context of a given sketch, e.g. relating lines to another or any line functionality which would modify something intrinsic to the sketch and hence can not be just a method on the class `Line`.

+## Connected Component Methods
+Connected components are maximal collections of points and lines between them.
+To learn more about them, see [here.](#)

+## Rendering Methods
+When you are done with creating your pattern you probably want save or display it somehow.
+Either as proper image, vectorgraphic, or for printing.

+## Dev
+During development there as another object on every `Sketch` instance one can access, namely `dev` which can really awesome to debug or just see what you are doing.
+Which functionality is available depends on the enviroment you are currently using.
+Look at the corresponding page for more detail.